 Art Galleries in West and Central Africa

-Omenka Lagos, Nigeria - Through solo exhibitions, group shows and large themed exhibitions, the gallery examines in an experimental and research-minded way, modern and contemporary art developments in Nigeria.
+Through solo exhibitions, group shows and large themed exhibitions, this gallery examines modern and contemporary art developments in Nigeria.
 It also produces Omenka, a respected art publication.

 Art Galleries in Southern Africa

-Gallery MOMO has spaces in Johannesburg and Cape Town and represents a prominent selection of local and international artists, including artists from the Diaspora, who work across disciplines.
+Gallery MOMO has spaces in Johannesburg and Cape Town and represents a prominent selection of local and international artists, including artists from the diaspora, who create African art across all disciplines.